anumehashukla/wayfaringuniverse/_posts/UnitedStates/2024-02-27-bay-area-moderate-hikes.md

 <mark>Location:</mark> *[Foothills Nature Preserve](https://www.cityofpaloalto.org/Departments/Community-Services/Open-Space-Parks/Neighborhood-Parks/Foothills-Nature-Preserve)*<br>
 <br>
 11. [Castle Rocks Lower Loop ](https://www.alltrails.com/trail/us/california/castle-rocks-lower-loop)*- 6.5 mile, Elev Gain 1200 ft*
 <br> The trail, spanning a distance of 6.5 miles, is remarkable in its beauty and quality.
 However, it tends to attract a significant amount of foot traffic until it intersects with the Interconnector Trail.
 This popularity often leads to heavy congestion.
-When we did it, it came to a complete halt for approximately 15 minutes, with a queue of at least 30 people forming.
+When I did it, it came to a complete halt for approximately 15 minutes, with a queue of at least 30 people forming.
 Surprisingly, beyond that juncture, the trail becomes devoid of any human presence.
 It appears that most individuals opt for alternative trails, which is why I would recommend avoiding this particular route on weekends.
 Some scrambling skills are required around boulders.
 Cable rails have been installed along certain sections to help hikers.
 It's worth noting that the last two miles of the trail are accompanied by the somewhat bothersome background noise from a nearby gun range.
 Nonetheless, the hike itself is truly exceptional, especially when accompanied by excellent weather.
 The views along the Saratoga Gap trail are nothing short of breathtaking.<br><br>
 <mark>Parking:</mark> Available, $10 entry fee<br>
 <mark>Restrooms:</mark> Available<br>
 <mark>Difficulty/Condition:</mark> Moderate, Shaded, Forest bathing<br>